TLEN5370 - IP Routing Protocols

 • Final Exam - 150 points

-• Participation - could influence + or - on final grade
+• Participation - could influence up to a 1/2 grade for course

 Class Schedule - The class schedule can be found on this web site.
 However anything more than 1 week out is subject to change.